yeonholee50/yeonholee50/README.md

 ---

 ## Notes
-I build in public.
-If something looks off, open an issue—I’ll fix it and credit contributors.
+In my freetime, I build and learn in public.

 ---